 ENG 808 Studies in Modern Composition Theory.
-(3) A. An advanced course in modern theories of composition, suitable for students of writing and for students interested in teaching writing; includes theory, practice, and evaluation.
+(3) A. An advanced course in modern theories of composition, suitable for students of writing and for students interested in teaching writing; includes theory,

-ENG 809 Seminar in Scholarship and Writing.
+Writing.
 (3) A. Study of the range of scholarly tools and methods for research and writing, including print and electronic sources.
-Special emphasis on practical application to a specific research project.
+Special emphasis on practical application to a specific research process.

-ENG 810 Seminar in Linguistics.
-(3) A. Prerequisite: ENG 510/710 or equivalent.
+Prerequisite: ENG 510/710 or equivalent.
 Study of language from various linguistic perspectives.